Ransaka/Ransaka/Ransaka's Blog/Building CRNN model for Sinhala OCR.md

 ## Opening thoughts

 If you're reading this article, you likely have different interests than the majority.
 It's rare to find someone wanting to build a CRNN model in this era of LLM hype, which makes this quite refreshing.
 Next, I want to share my motivation behind this article.
-However, if you feel that's unnecessary, you can directly jump into this section.
+However, if you feel that's unnecessary, you can directly jump into [this section](#understanding-crnn).
 So, my motivation behind this article(possibly an article series) is making people want to play around with RNNs.
-For me, RNNs are the pioneers in this sequence modelling before transformers come into play.
-Most concepts we are now trying out with transformers have [evolved from RNNs](https://medium.com/r/?url=https%3A%2F%2Farxiv.org%2Fpdf%2F1409.0473).
+RNNs are the pioneers in this sequence modelling before transformers come into play.
+Most concepts we are now trying out with transformers have [evolved from RNNs](https://arxiv.org/pdf/1409.0473).
 Therefore, I believe these concepts with RNNs make much more sense than those with more complex and heavy-weight transformer architecture.
 As per this thought process, I decided to go ahead with it.
 While I learn these, I am using these articles to digest these concepts better.
 Alright, enough talking.
 Let's jump into the actual article.

 ## Understanding CRNN
-CRNN (Convolutional Recurrent Neural Network) was first proposed in the paper An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition.
+CRNN (Convolutional Recurrent Neural Network) was first proposed in the paper _An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition_.
 As the name implies, the architecture comprises a convolutional neural network with an RNN model.
 But how?
 Let me explain.
 First, forget about these terms: RNNs, CNNs, etc. How would you do that if you were supposed to read the text in the image below?

 ![Sample Image via MJSynth](../Images/crnn-sinhala/1_vbZnZ8QjXscuKuL6ZAK55g.png)